 What is Grey Cast Iron?

-If you use a powerful microscope you can see the graphitic microstructure that makes grey iron so easily identifiable.
-In a grey iron casting, you can see little black flakes of graphite.
-These flakes cause fractures and cause the material to have a grey appearance.
-The mechanical properties of grey iron are controlled by the size and shape of the graphite flakes present in the microstructure and can be characterized according to the guidelines given by the ASTM.
+When observed under high magnification, the graphitic microstructure that defines grey iron becomes visible, showcasing small black graphite flakes throughout the casting.
+These flakes contribute to the fractures that produce the material's grey appearance.
+The mechanical characteristics of grey iron are determined by the dimensions and arrangement of the graphite flakes within the microstructure and can be assessed according to standards established by ASTM.

 - Gears